 This is what I look like today.
 You guys.
 No kidding.
 This is real life.

-In general, mornings are Briggs’ worst behaved time of day.
-If he is going to yell, scream, throw himself in the floor, hurl hard plastic objects across a room, or otherwise become a pint-sized terror, it will be between the hours of 6-8am.
+In general, mornings are our extreme child’s worst behaved time of day.
+If he is going to yell, scream, throw himself in the floor, hurl hard plastic objects across a room, or otherwise become a pint-sized terror, it will be between the hours of 5-8am.
 Last week he flipped the script on us.
 Out of no where, he started having excellent mornings.
-He was respectful, kind, generous, and helpful with his baby sister.
-He didn’t cause us to be late because of an unforseen last-minute meltdown.
-We spent the ride to school laughing and singing along with the radio.
+He was respectful, kind, generous, and helpful with his little sister.
+He didn’t cause us to be late because of an unforeseen last-minute meltdown and we spent the ride to school laughing and singing along with the radio.
 You guys.
 This is UNHEARD-OF.

 This morning, a Wednesday, he had a pretty mellow start.
 His night terrors last night were more lively than usual so he crawled into bed with me since my husband was at MMA class (because sometimes adults need to punch each other to stay sane throughout their regular day).
 He slept with one arm across my face most of the night and woke up in a good mood.
 I thought we had a chance.
 We got through half a pop tart, teeth brushing, morning medicine, and getting our shoes on before it started.
 Apparently the zipper getting stuck on his lunchbox was just too much.
 All at once, he was in the floor slamming the lunchbox from behind his head to the tile floor repeatedly while screaming.